Zlimon/runemanager/readme.md

 ### License
 RuneManager is licensed under the MIT License.
 See the license header in the respective file to be sure.

+Reason for this is the different dependencies RuneManager uses, including assets that are (C) by Jagex.